This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-Contact your primary healthcare provider if:
+Contact your child's healthcare provider if:

-- You have increased pain, redness, or swelling around the area where the shot was given.
+- Your child has increased pain, redness, or swelling around the area where the shot was given.

 - You have questions or concerns about the Hib vaccine.